preenet/SETAR/README.md

 * Sentence tokenzation was performed.

 Sentiment annotation:
 * Three Thai ligustic experts performed the annotation task.
-Next, majority vote was used to calculated the class target.
+Majority vote was used to calculated the class target.

-Pre-processed stage 2 (used process_thai from pythainlp for now)
+Pre-processed stage 2:
 * Clean text that has white space and occurences
 * Remove thai stop words and puncuations
 * Replace URL with special tag
 * Replace emoticon with special tag
+* Removed word that has length less than 2
 * lower cap for English words
-* Word tokenize task performed with default pythainlp engine
+* Word tokenize task performed with newmm

 # Wisesight corpus
 For wisesight sentiment, we will use diffent split from the kaggle compitition (see source code).